Bitshifting/scrymgboard/README.md

 scrymg
 ======

-A new dimension in content sharing
+A new dimension in content sharing.
+Platform for private imageboards and collaborative digital scrapbooking.

 ![Picture link](http://i.imgur.com/FGlK4CA.jpg)